thosgood/papers/README.md

      + `algebra-ii.tex` and `integration.tex` won't compile since I used a custom class that has been lost in the depths of time, but the files are included anyway
  - infinity-categories-robalo : notes from a DAGIT 2017 talk by Marco Robalo
  - hilbert-schemes-angers : notes from a masterclass in 2016 in Angers on Grassmannians and Hilbert schemes
- - twisting-cochains-YTM19 : slides for a talk given about twisting cochains at YTM 2019